-They consist of tubing through which the sound propagation takes place.
+They consist of tubing through which sound propagation takes place.
 Several factors can affect the length of the tubing.

-The selling point is that trumpets, tubas etc. are fitted with a cup-shaped mouthpiece, while horns are fitted with a cone-shaped mouthpiece.
+The selling point is that trumpets, tubas, etc., are fitted with a cup-shaped mouthpiece, while horns are fitted with a cone-shaped mouthpiece.

 Key Takeaways